ploomber/sklearn-evaluation/docs/quickstart/classification.md

 4. Evaluating the features and models
 5. Comparing the different models

-In step 4 & 5 the real value of SKE comes into fruition as we get a lot of visualizations out of the box which will help us compare and evaluate the models, making it easier to pick the optimal one.
+In steps 4 & 5 the real value of sklearn-evaluation comes to fruition as we get a lot of visualizations out of the box which will help us compare and evaluate the models, making it easier to pick the optimal one.

 ```{code-cell} ipython3
 import pandas as pd